 Part of that is because I pay close attention to every word and give the sentences time to sink into my consciousness.
 I think that tendency helps me as an editor.
 But I also think I read much less than I used to.
 And part of that is because I’m immersed in manuscripts most days for work, but it’s also definitely because these days I’m more likely to pick up my smartphone than a book, and that makes me annoyed at myself and the world.

 8. I think there’s something beautiful in sadness and the quiet melancholy of feeling alone in the universe.

 I find it kind of profound.
 But also painful.
 I love art that captures this feeling because it shows me I’m not the only person who feels this way, ironically.
 It’s also cathartic, an articulation of a powerful and nuanced feeling that would otherwise become trapped inside me and turn to poison … I have a feeling a lot of people won’t know what I’m talking about.

 9. I feel like the responsibility of being an adult has crushed a lot of my creativity.

 I know a lot of people feel the same way.
 I used to draw and paint and write and play guitar and sing.
 Now, not so much.
 I’m too preoccupied with needing to work to pay my bills and doing chores.
 Then I’m too tired to be creative.
 And once you fall out of practice, your skills start to dull and it becomes harder and harder to motivate yourself to do something because you know it will be rubbish and you don’t have time to build up the skill again.
 I’m in awe of all adults of have held on to their creativity.

 Thanks for reading.
-If you feel like you connect with the soul I’ve just bared, consider signing up to Liminal Letters.
+If you feel like you connect with the soul I’ve just bared, consider using the form below to sign up to Liminal Letters.
 Around once I month, I’ll email you with what I’ve been up to and what concepts I’ve been grappling with, along with the links to my latest blog posts.